 - You would need a highly insulated home to reap the high energy savings benefits

 Heat pumps are designed for modern properties and although there are now high temperature heat pumps, you will often need to improve your homes energy efficiency for a heat pump to work effectively.

 - Noisy like an air conditioner when it is running

-- Need to run constantly during the winter, which can make the noise worse and cost higher
+- Need to run constantly during the winter, which can increase your running costs.

 - Less efficient in winter due to low Coefficient of Performance (COP) levels

-- To have a high return in terms of saving from purchasing and using an air source heat pump, it is important to have a well-insulated home, with especially loft insulation.
-This makes sure that the heat generated within the home does not escape
+- To have a high return in terms of saving from purchasing and using an air source heat pump, it is important to have a well-insulated home.

 Want to Know More?

 Have you found yourself interested in air source heat pumps?
 If you want to know more then click the 'Further Reading' links on the right.
 If you're ready to move forward, check out our directory of approved installation companies, or simply give us a ring using the number at the top of this page and have a chat.